wither/HackTheBox/Traceback/README.md

 ![Website Source](https://i.imgur.com/aA7YOYG.png)

 ## Google

 I thought that this must've been a hint, so I did a little Googling.
 I found ![this](https://github.com/Xh4H/Web-Shells) Github repository, which had a list of php files (presumably web shells).
 On the website, there is a `<h2>` tag that read `"I have left a backdoor for all the net.
 FREE INTERNETZZZ"`, which could only mean that one of these php files have been left somewhere on the server.

 ![Github Repo](https://i.imgur.com/vnl5iw9.png)

 To find it, I then used a tool called `wfuzz`.
-I created a text file that listed all of the filenames from the repository, which I then fed into `fuzz` to see if they were files that existed on the server.
+I created a text file that listed all of the filenames from the repository, which I then fed into `wfuzz` to see if they were files that existed on the server.

 ![Wfuzz](https://i.imgur.com/xpaFnXQ.png)